Xin00163/CV/Readme.md

 #### Communication
   I believe effective communication is really important for group work.
-When working on a group project, I had two team members not talking to each other and end up doing the same thing.
-In the end, one had to delete their work.
-Afterwords, I suggested having stand-ups every day and switching roles after lunch break.
+When working on a group project, I had two team members not talking to each other, which led to them both doing the same thing.
+As a result, I suggested having stand-ups every day and switching roles after lunch break.
 This helped us to clear any misunderstandings about who is doing what and we never faced the same problem again.

   For our final project, I proposed the idea of using a learning diary to keep record of what we did everyday so that everybody would be on the same page.
 This also helped other people to understand our development process.